 Aidan’s first pocketknife was this Victorinox Swiss Army Classic.
 He loooooooves whipping out the scissors to cut tags off items when we’re out, and opening packages for me with the knife!
 Basically, any excuse to use it is great.
 Older kids may want to move up to a larger Leatherman Multi-Tool.
 You can get a nylon sheath for the Leatherman, which would be useful.

 This hammer multi-tool is really cool too.

 If your son is past the age of losing or breaking things (sigh), he might enjoy owning a quality watch.
-This Timex Camo Watch is pretty awesome!
+This Timex Expedition Watch is pretty cool, and a good size for kids this age.
 For guys on the younger end of this age group, this Timex kids camo watch might be a better option, and it’s a lot cheaper.
 We own two of these and they have held up well.

 Survivor Dry Box – These waterproof lockable boxes are useful for storing gear on a camping trip, or even just in your bedroom if you happen to share a room with your toddler brother.
 We may get Aidan one of these for Christmas so that he can safely store his pocket knife and other valuables.

 Two years ago, I bought my then 11 year old (child #2) a Canon Rebel T6, which is their entry level DSLR.
 They now have a T7, but the reviews on that aren’t as strong as on the T6, so I’d still recommend that one.
 It has been well worth the money spent!
 He loves nature photography, and just sold several calendars with his bird photos.